MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ## What the changes mean for upgrade

-These report rendering changes may have implications on upgrading from earlier versions if your application includes reports that use custom Word layouts.
+These report rendering changes may have implications on upgrading from earlier versions if your application includes reports that use custom report layouts, which are stored in the **Custom Report Layout** table of the application.

 - If you're doing a full upgrade (application and platform), you may have to rewrite custom code to use new events.
 See [Upgrade of document reports with Word layouts](#appupgrade).